Webs of Type P: Introduction

-In \cite{Moon}, Moon gave a generators-and-relations presentation for the endomorphism algebras of the iterated tensor products of the natural supermodule for $\fp (n)$.
+In \cite{Moon} Moon gave a generators and relations presentation for the endomorphism algebras of the tensor powers of the natural supermodule for $\fp (n)$.
 Due to their similarity to Brauer's algebras for the orthogonal and symplectic Lie algebras they are variously called $X$ Brauer algebras where $X \in \left\{\text{marked}, \text{odd}, \text{periplectic} \right\}$.
-Building on Moon's work, the second author and Tharp introduced a diagrammatic supercategory which describes the full subsupercategory of $\fp (n)$-supermodules which are tensor products of the natural supermodule \cite{KT} (see also \cite{Serganova}).
-The objects of this supercategory are the nonnegative integers and the morphisms are $\k$-linear combinations of Brauer diagrams which are subject to signed versions of Brauer's original relations.
+Building on Moon's work, the second author and Tharp introduced a diagrammatic supercategory that describes the full sub-supercategory of $\fp (n)$-supermodules which are tensor products of the natural supermodule \cite{KT} (see also \cite{Serganova}).
+The objects of this supercategory are nonnegative integers and the morphisms are $\k$-linear combinations of Brauer diagrams that are subject to signed versions of Brauer's original relations.
 The endomorphism algebras in this supercategory give a diagrammatic realization of Moon's algebra.
 Since then there has been substantial work applying diagrammatic, combinatorial, and categorical techniques to the study of $\fp(n)$ and Moon's algebra; see \cite{WINART1,WINART2,BK,CCP,CP,Coulembier1,CEIII,CEII} and references therein.
 The present paper further develops this approach to the representation theory of $\fp (n)$.

-Because we allow all (not just grading-preserving) homomorphisms, the category of finite-dimensional $\fp (n)$-supermodules is a \emph{supercategory}, meaning that the morphism spaces are themselves $\k$-vector spaces equipped with a $\Z/2\Z$-grading.
-As this supercategory is closed under taking tensor products and duals (where the tensor product of morphisms satisfies a graded analogue of the interchange law), this structure makes the supercategory of finite-dimensional $\fp (n)$-supermodules into a rigid monoidal supercategory in the sense of \cite{BE}.
-In this paper we introduce and study diagrammatic supercategories which completely describe certain natural monoidal subcategories of $\fp (n)$-supermodules.
+Because we allow all (not just grading-preserving) homomorphisms, the category of finite-dimensional $\fp (n)$-supermodules is a supercategory.
+As this supercategory is closed under taking tensor products and duals, this structure makes the supercategory of finite-dimensional $\fp (n)$-supermodules into a rigid monoidal supercategory in the sense of \cite{BE}.
+In this paper we introduce and study diagrammatic supercategories which completely describe certain natural monoidal sub-supercategories of $\fp (n)$-supermodules.